 But more importantly than enhancing the flavor, producers of full-spectrum cannabis extracts will talk of the “entourage effect” caused by the presence of pharmacologically active minor cannabinoids and terpenes with CBD and/or THC.
 The entourage effect is the name given to the synergy observed in multiple studies where a combination of CBD and THC, or a combination of major and minor cannabinoids or terpenes, is able to cause a medicinal effect that is far greater than the sum of its parts.
 For example, some studies show that past a certain dosage the effectiveness of pure CBD as a medical treatment reaches a state of diminishing returns; in contrast, when using CBD combined with other cannabinoids and terpenes, this reduction isn’t seen to the same extent.
 At least in theory, then, this makes full-spectrum or whole plant cannabis extracts interesting from a medicinal use perspective.

 How are whole plant extracts made?

 Preserving as many of the terpenes, flavonoids, and minor cannabinoids as possible during cannabis extraction, as is often desired by those doing whole plant extraction, is a tricky business.

 Terpenes are highly volatile molecules and will degrade readily when exposed to more than mild heat.
-As a result, extraction methods such as are almost totally unsuitable, as the heat needed to boil the solvent during the extraction process will damage the terpenes.
+As a result, extraction methods such as alcohol extraction are almost totally unsuitable, as the heat needed to boil the solvent during the extraction process will damage the terpenes.

 Supercritical CO2 extraction is a popular choice for whole plant extraction, as it’s capable of producing a high-quality full spectrum extract using a low heat and no dangerous solvents.